cfrancobedoya/NodeJS_API_Structure/README.md

 ---
 ## Manage connections to the database from the API
 We refactor our code to have everithing organized in a better way, we create a db.js file where we will have all the data of our connection to the database.

+---
+## Scaling the architecture: Multiple entities
+We add the user component, based on the message component.